 Non-current financial assets consist mainly of investments in non-consolidated companies, certain receivables related to those investments and receivables due beyond one year.
-In accordance with IFRS 9, these non-current financial assets for which the management model is to collect contractual cash flows and the flows resulting from disposals are recognized at fair value in other items of comprehensive income without subsequent reclassification to profit or loss, even in the event of disposal (see Note 15).
+In accordance with IFRS 9, these non-current financial assets for which the management model is to collect contractual cash flows and the flows resulting from disposals are recognized at fair value in other items of comprehensive When the Group categorizes a hedging relationship as a "Hedge of a net investment in a foreign operation" due to the non-repayable nature of the intragroup loan set up within a scheduled or foreseeable period, changes in the fair value of the hedging instrument are recorded in equity, with the exception of the ineffective portion recorded in profit or loss.
+The amounts recorded in equity are only reclassified to the income statement when the investment is deconsolidated.

+income without subsequent reclassification to profit or loss, even in the event of disposal (see Note 15).